New Orleans, Louisiana, USA travel guide

 Getting Around New Orleans, Louisiana, USA

-In the French Quarter and Garden District, walking is often the best way to explore and soak in the atmosphere.
+In the French Quarter and Garden District, walking is often the best way to get around and soak in the atmosphere.
 Wear comfortable shoes!

-Take the historic streetcars for a charming and affordable way to travel between the French Quarter, Garden District, and other neighborhoods.
+The streetcar is a charming and affordable way to travel between the French Quarter, Garden District, and other areas.
 A Jazzy Pass offers unlimited rides.

 What to Pack